E-Sh4rk/TypeInference/random.md

 - Automatic case disjunction when application has a right argument of the form (t1 | t2)?
 See `test.ml`.

 - Must state somewhere that all lambda-abstracted variables have different name, otherwise the system is not correct.
 Alternatively, we could remove all expressions containing 'x' of the environment when typing a lambda-abstraction.
 Example: if x + 1 is Even then (fun (Bool -> Int) x -> x + 1) true else x

+- If side effects, we should only keep variables and lambda-abstractions in the environnement (at least we should not keep occurences containing an application).
+EX: if (fun (Unit->Any) _ -> if random then 0 else false) () is Int then ... else ...

+- Interesting example for subject reduction:
+if (f x) is Int then f x else 0
+with f=fun (Any->Any) x -> false

 ### Adding polymorphism